Autism Spectrum Disorder:

 Instructor Description

 Autism Spectrum Disorder has been developed by Marrea Winnega, PhD, BCBA, and by Mary Coughlin, CCC-SLP.
 Dr. Marrea Winnega, the instructor of record, is a licensed clinical psychologist and a board certified behavior analyst with more than 25 years of experience in the field of Autism Spectrum Disorder.
-Previously, she was an assistant professor of Clinical Psychology in the University of Illinois at Chicago’s Department of Disability and Human Development and the Department of Psychiatry.
+Previously, she was an assistant professor of Clinical Psychology at the University of Illinois in Chicago’s Department of Disability and Human Development and the Department of Psychiatry.
 She facilitated numerous parent groups for parents of autistic children in her position at the University of Illinois at Chicago Institute on Disability and Human Development (UAP).
-She has also conducted numerous workshops, in-services, and trainings throughout the United States.
+She has also conducted diagnostic evaluations, numerous workshops, in-services, and trainings throughout the United States.
 In 1998, Dr. Winnega developed the Autism Dynamic Beginnings classroom, an intensive, multimodal classroom for 3- to 6-year-olds with autism.
 This program has grown to multiple classrooms serving students ages 3 to 21.
-Currently, she is developing classrooms using structured teaching and the verbal behavior approach as well as social-communication classrooms for verbal students with autism.
+Currently, she is consulting in schools, supporting structured classrooms, and providing positive, proactive interventions for autistic students in their general education classrooms.
+She is also supporting school teams to identify students with educational autism.
+During school breaks, she conducts diagnostic assessments.

-Mary Coughlin is a retired speech-language pathologist and a board certified behavior analyst with more than 35 years of experience in the field.
+Mary Coughlin is a retired speech-language pathologist with more than 35 years of experience in the field.
 Her background includes working with students in both regular education and special education settings.
 She has taught in a communication development classroom and has worked with students with behavior disorders; students with severe-profound disabilities, birth to 5; and medically fragile children, as well as those with developmental delays and autism.
 She served on a diagnostic team serving early childhood children for more than 10 years.
 For the last 25 years, she has worked with students with autism and significant other impairments.
 She has presented numerous workshops for parents and professionals on the various aspects of communication, speech, and language.
-She worked with Dr. Winnega in Autism Dynamic Beginnings since its inception and was a consultant to the program (renamed Students Teachers Achieving Results (STAR) program) incorporating the verbal behavior approach and structured teaching into effective teaching strategies for its students to maximize socially appropriate behavior and functional communication skills using a positive behavior approach.
-She also initiated the PBIS program for its use within a segregated school environment and has served on the committee for the Cooperative on which she worked for more than 10 years.
+She worked with Dr. Winnega in Autism Dynamic Beginnings since its inception and was a consultant to the program (renamed the Students Teachers Achieving Results [STAR] program) incorporating the verbal behavior approach and structured teaching into effective teaching strategies for its students to maximize socially appropriate behavior and functional communication skills using a positive behavior approach.
+She also initiated the positive behavioral interventions and supports (PBIS) program for its use within a segregated school environment and has served on the committee for the Cooperative on which she worked for more than 10 years.

 Contacting the Instructor

-You may contact the instructor by emailing Dr. Winnega at marrea_winnega@virtualeduc.com or calling her at 509-891-7219, Monday through Friday, 8 a.m – 5 p.m.
+You may contact the instructor by emailing Dr. Winnega at marrea_winnega@virtualeduc.com or calling her at 509-891-7219, Monday through Friday, 8 a.m. – 5 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.

 Technical Questions